glascop3/glascop3/README.md

 </p>

 # 💫 About Me
-I am a licensed Electronics Engineer with 6+ years of multi-industry experience.
-I am currently working as a data analyst at a top Fortune 500 company with clients all around the globe. <br>
+I am a licensed Electronics Engineer with 6+ years of multi-industry experience, currently working as a data analyst at a top Fortune 500 company with clients all around the globe. <br>

-🔭 I’m currently working on building my portfolio to showcase my skills<br>👯 I’m looking to collaborate with everyone!<br>🌱 I’m currently learning Python and R, and further delve into Data Science <br>⚡ Fun fact: Cats are the best! :smirk_cat:
+🔭 I’m building my portfolio to showcase my skills in SQL, PowerBI, and Tableau <br>👯 Looking forward to collaborating with everyone!<br>🌱 Currently learning Python and R, and very interested in studying AI +  Machine Learning <br>⚡ Fun fact: Cats are the best! :smirk_cat:

 # 🚀 My Tools
 <p>